arkiuat/pe-reconstruct/README.md

-The script uses relative pathnames via ../bilara-data to read the original elided versions of the cognate files, which is why ./pe-reconstruct and ./bilara-data must be sister directories, that is, side-by-side in the same parent directory.
+The script uses relative pathnames via ../bilara-data to read the original elided versions of the cognate files, which is why pe-reconstruct and bilara-data must be sister directories, that is, side-by-side in the same parent directory.

 Command-line parameters